Raghavvram/finance-and-stock-market/Stock_Market_Terms_1.md

-Sure!
-Here's a rundown of stock market-related terms in layman's terms:

 ### Stock Market Terms
 - **Stock**: Ownership in a company.
 Each unit is called a share.
 If you own 50% of YouTube's stock, you own half of YouTube.
 - **Shareholder**: Someone who owns a stock.